Protobomb/mcp-server-framework/README.md

 - 🌐 **CORS Enabled**: Built-in CORS support for web clients
 - 🐳 **Containerized**: Docker support with automated builds
 - ⚡ **Easy to Use**: Simple API for registering handlers
+- 🔧 **MCP Client**: Full-featured client implementation for testing and development

 ## Quick Start